• Skip to primary navigation

 Next, let’s move on to the hands, which are, in my opinion, the most outstanding part of Beaubleu watches.

-Beaubleu Vitruve Date dial
+Beaubleu Vitruve Date Review: Something a Little Different-9

 The first thing that came to my mind when I first saw this watch was that it reminds me of the vintage Raketa Kopernikus, which also had circular hands.
 Upon closer inspection, Beaubleu has a bit different background.